floragunncom/search-guard-docs/ldap.md

 As an alternative, Search Guard can also fetch roles that are defined as a direct attribute of the user entry in the user subtree.

-Both methods can also be combined, however, usually you will have either roles defined as an attribute of the user entry, or roles stored in a seperate subtree.
+Both methods can also be combined.
+Usually you will have either roles defined as an attribute of the user entry or roles stored in a seperate subtree.

 ### Approach 1: Querying the role subtree